 The decision also means that around 200 seats will have, in effect, “stranded voters”.
 These are people who voted for the Brexit Party in 2019 but will, theoretically, be mostly unmoved by model calculations.
 To solve this, we have sought to redistribute the Brexit Party vote to other parties based on how they would have voted had the Brexit Party not stood.
 This is based on polling of second preferences and post-election movement at the time.
 We have introduced this by default through a toggle in the visualisation.
 You can deselect this option if you would rather the Brexit Party vote be ignored.

-If polling changes in the weeks and months ahead, so too will our model by accommodating new information, such as where the Reform Party’s vote is, and how many weak (or swing) voters there are in certain seats.
+If polling changes in the weeks and months ahead, so too will our model by accounting for new information, such as where the Reform Party’s vote actually is, and how many weak (or swing) voters there are in certain seats.
 Tactical voting will be accounted for too once we can properly ascertain how willing voters from one party are to vote for another in today’s political climate.
 Past performance does not guarantee future returns.

 Model queries can be directed to Ben Walker on email@example.com